hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Rhetorical summary:
   - Objective & motive of sci: striving for knowledge and the search for truth, though can never claim to have attained truth, or even a substitute for it, such as prob
-  - -> Can only make guesses, guided by the unscientific, the mataphysical faith in laws, in regularities that we can uncover-discover
+  - -> Can only make guesses, guided by the unscientific, the mataphysical faith in laws/regularities that we can uncover-discover
   - Method: test the hypo systematically
   - The advance of sci is:
     - Not due to the fact that more and more perceptual experiences accumulate in the course of time